 In addition to the above, there is another tax cost for the limited company.
 The employer (limited company) would have a tax charge of 13.8% national insurance charge for the above car benefits.

 Capital allowances to reduce corporation tax by having a limited company car

 There are several tax benefits of owning an electric car, not just the benefits to the environment.
-Electric cars owned within a limited company get 100% first-year allowance on the price of the car.
+Electric cars owned within a limited company get a 100% first-year allowance on the price of the car.
 More importantly, if your business provides a car for an employee or director, you can claim capital allowances on the full cost.

 Your limited company would be able to reduce its corporation tax liability by £7,600 If you were to purchase an electric car for £40,000.
 That is because the full cost of the car is allowed to reduce the company’s taxable profits.

 Electric V Petrol V Diesel cars and tax benefits

 Looking at the above, it makes more sense for people that run either petrol or diesel cars to own them in their own personal names.
 They would then claim a mileage rate against their own limited company.
 The tax charges for having your own limited company to provide a car could cost you more in tax than the car itself.

 However, there is no employee tax benefit in kind charges for having an electric car provided to you by your own limited company.
 There are no employer’s national insurance contributions charges for providing an electric company car for an employee.
 To boot (pardon the pun), the limited company would benefit from a first-year allowance capital allowances claim.